Hyperfoil/qDup/README.md

       - wildflyScript             # wildflyScript will run on each host
       - wildflyScript             # run a second copy of widflyScript
-        - with:                   # with allows an override for state variables WF_HOME : /dev/wf-12   # WF_HOME will be different for this instance of wildflyScript
+        - with:                   # with allows an override for state variables WF_HOME : /dev/wf-x    # WF_HOME will be different for this instance of wildflyScript
     cleanup-scripts:
   ALL:                            # the ALL role automacically includes all hosts from other roles
     setup-scripts: [sync-time]    # run sync-time on all hosts during the setup stage

 states:
-  WF_HOME: /runtime/wf-11         # WF_HOME is
+  WF_HOME: /runtime/wf-11         # sets WF_HOME state variable

 ```
 The main workflow is broken into 3 stages: setup, run, cleanup